steinwurf/boost/README.rst

 Dependencies
 ------------

-1. Git: A usable git client installed (see the "Set Up Git" guide at the `github help`_ pages)
+1. Git: A suitable git client installed (see the "Set Up Git" guide at the `github help`_ pages)
 2. Python: To use Waf you need to install Python version 2.7 or newer.
 3. C++ compiler: To build the Boost libraries you need a C++11 compiler.